 What is Fraud?

-You have the responsibility of reporting any situation you understand may involve fraud against the Medicaid program.
-Some examples of fraud are:
+You are responsible for reporting any situation that you understand may involve fraud against the Medicaid Program.

-It is important that any illegal or fraudulent action be reported immediately to your Health Plan’s Complaint Unit, the Patient’s Advocate Office or to ASES at the telephone numbers listed in section How can I report situations on Fraud, Waste and/or Abuse?, below.
+It is important that any illegal or fraudulent action be immediately reported to the Complaints Unit of your health plan, the Office of the Patient Attorney or ASES on the phone numbers found in the section below: How can I report a situation of Fraud, Waste and/or Abuse?

 What is Abuse?

 Abuse is inappropriate behavior.
 It occurs when the practices of the Supplier or beneficiary are inconsistent with tax, commercial or medical practices and result in an unnecessary cost to the Government Health Plan.

 - Excessive use of services that are not medically necessary, such as constant use of the emergency room that do not require emergency care.

 - Excess in the orders for diagnostic tests that do not have a medical justification.

 - Waiving health plan Co-payments or Co-insurances to attract customers.

 What is Waste?